 I didn’t know much about breed specific discrimination until after I adopted two pitties.
-Cool Whip and Hercules are the picture of the stereotypical description of “pitbull-type dogs,” – especially Hercules with his big blocky head, thick neck, muscular build, and that set of cropped ears.
+Cool Whip and Hercules are perfect examples of the stereotypical description of “pit bull-type dogs.”
+Especially Hercules with his big blocky head, thick neck, muscular build, and that set of cropped ears!

-Both dogs get a lot of compliments when we’re out and about, but they also get nervous looks.
+While both dogs get a lot of compliments when we’re out and about, they also get nervous looks.
 Believing the hype, people cross to the opposite side of the street.
 Parents pull their kids behind them.
-And some cities have laws to keep them away.
+And some places have passed laws to keep them away.

-If you decide to travel through or stay in an area with BSL, make sure you understand the specifics of the local laws.
+When deciding whether to travel through or stay in an area with BSL, make sure you understand the specifics of the local laws.
 Are your dogs allowed to stop in the area for potty breaks?
 Can you stay overnight with your dog?
-Does your dog have to meet any special requirements while out in public?
+Does your dog have to be muzzled or meet any other requirements while out in public?

-I understand how frustrating and disheartening it is when your dog is not welcomed because of his breed or how she looks.
-Traveling with pitbulls requires additional research to ensure your dog is treated with hospitality, but you CAN get out there and have fun together.
-And, once you do, you and your dog have the opportunity to be ambassadors for your breed.
+I completely understand how frustrating and disheartening it is when your dog is not welcomed because of his breed or how she looks.
+Traveling with Pit Bulls requires additional research to ensure your dog is greeted kindly, but you CAN get out there and have fun together.
+And, when you do, you and your dog have the opportunity to be ambassadors for your breed.
 Show the world that all dogs deserve to be treated fairly!

-Cool Whip and Hercules love to meet people, so I’m happy to let people pet them and experience what a pitbull is really like.
+Cool Whip and Hercules love meeting people, and I’m happy to let people pet them and experience what Pit Bulls are really like.
 Aggressive bully breeds?
 Nah.
-The white one will promptly plant her bum on your feet and demand scratches.
+The white one will promptly plant her bum on your feet hoping for scratches.
 And that squirrely brown fella with little ear nubs thinks he’s a 70-pound lap dog; he gets so excited to see people that he can’t stop licking things.

-My hope is that by having a positive interaction with my dogs people will realize that every dog is an individual and should not be judged with blanket assumptions.
+My hope is that by having a positive interaction with my dogs people will realize that every dog is an individual.
+They should be judged by their character and behavior, not with stereotypes and assumptions.
 In a way, breed discrimination inspires me to take my dogs traveling even more.
-If my dogs can break down even just one negative assumption, the extra work is worth it!
+If my dogs can break down even just one negative assumption, the extra effort is worth it!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.